atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 >
 >Your first task is to create the new Customer API using TIBCO Flogo and get it deployed to the TIBCO Platform Integration environment.
 >
->The database has been created for you and there?s some test rows in the customer table ready for you to use.
+>The database has been created for you and there's some test rows in the customer table ready for you to use.

-### Postgres Database Details

-### Starting the Postgres Database
+### Task 1 - Starting the Postgres Database

-Objective: A containerised PostgreSQL database has been provided and must be started on the server machine before starting the workshop development activity.
+> Objective: A containerised PostgreSQL database has been provided and must be started on the server machine before starting the workshop development activity.

 ![](/images/Image_3.gif)